 Many families use Rome as the starting point for 10- to 14-day trips to Italy.
 Rome is my favorite big city in Europe with kids.
 The layers of history, the chaos, the loitering — it’s impossible to be an outsider here, as you are always drawn into the action in some way, shape or form.

-I actually recommend spending at least four days in Rome (see my post on creating the best family-friendly itinerary in Italy).
+I actually recommend spending at least four days in Rome.
 However, I know how hard it is to allocate precious days on vacation, and many people end up in Rome for just 72 hours.
 I spent a few short but sweet days in Rome with my son — here’s how we made the best of a brief stay.

 For short stays, I do not recommend staying in a standalone apartment.
 Every Rome hotel we review has a front desk to help with directions, dinner reservations, cabs — whatever.
 For just a few days it’s best to have resources you can count on for help.
 The issue in Rome is finding a hotel in a wonderful location that can accommodate a family in a single configuration; add budget constraints to the equation and you’ve got a real challenge.